mgway/skillbook/README.md

 Once you have all of the dependencies installed and have both the database and redis running:

 	$ cp config.yaml.example config.yaml

 And configure as appropriate

-Run the server with

-	$ python server.py

-**For production use:**

-* Configure lighttpd or nginx to act as a reverse proxy.
+Configure lighttpd or nginx to act as a reverse proxy.
 Sample configuration files are located in `setup/lighttpd.conf.example` and `setup/nginx.conf.example`

+**Development:**

+Run the server with:

+	$ python server.py				# Server
+	$ celery -A tasks  worker -B 	# Periodic task manager and worker

+**Production:**

 * Configure supervisord

 License